tbm-2303/OLA3-db/README.md

 ## 1. Implement Optimistic Concurrency Control for Tournament Updates

-`Task:`
+Task:
-- 1. Add a version column to Tournaments.
+- `Add a version column to Tournaments.`
-- 2. Implement version-based optimistic concurrency control
+- `Implement version-based optimistic concurrency control.`
-- 3. Ensure that only one change is successful when two concurrent admins try to update.
+- `Ensure that only one change is successful when two concurrent admins try to update.`

 `ALTER TABLE Tournaments ADD COLUMN version INT NOT NULL DEFAULT 1;`